cbfmai/css-practice/README.md

 * 3,Browser default

 So, an inline style (inside a specific HTML element) has the highest priority, which means that it will override a style defined inside the <head> tag, or in an external style sheet, or a browser default value.

+## 4 CSS Colors
+Colors in CSS are most often specified by:

+* a valid color name - like "red"
+* an RGB value - like "rgb(255, 0, 0)"
+* a HEX value - like "#ff0000"